 The Department of Mechanical Engineering started in the year 1962 with an intake of 40 students.
-The department has grown strong over the last 60 years and today has an intake of 120 students and 39 teaching staff.
+The department has grown strong over the last 60 years and today has an intake of 120 students and 37 teaching staff including Professor Emeritus.
 All the faculty members are well qualified and possess post graduate degree with 27 doctorates.
-The department offers four-year degree course and also offers two Master's Degree in Manufacturing Science & Engineering and Computer Integrated Manufacturing, with an intake of 18 each.
-The Department also offers research program which includes MSc Engineering by research and PhD degree from Visvesvaraya Technological University and at present 15 researchers are pursuing PhD.
+The department offers four-year degree course and also offers one Master's Degree in Robotics and Artificial Intelligence, with an intake of 18.
+The Department also offers research program which includes MSc Engineering by research and PhD degree from Visvesvaraya Technological University and at present 22 researchers are pursuing PhD.
 The department received software grants from Autodesk a leading Computer Aided Design multinational company and has been using them in the curriculum.
-The faculty members have taken up number of research projects funded by external agencies like DRDO, DST, AICTE and Visvesvaraya Technological University and received funding to the tune of 1 Crore.
-In view of the golden jubilee celebrations, the department has conducted a national level project exhibition and an International Conference on "Challenges and Opportunities in Mechanical Engineering, Industrial Engineering and Management Studies" - ICCOMIM.
+The faculty members have taken up number of research projects funded by external agencies like DRDO, DST, SERB, AICTE and Visvesvaraya Technological University and received funding to the tune of 1 Crore.
+In viewof the golden jubilee celebrations, the department has conducted a national level project exhibition and an International Conference on "Challenges and Opportunities in Mechanical Engineering, Industrial Engineering and Management Studies" - ICCOMIM.
 Faculty members from the department have published books on different domains of Mechanical Engineering and are recommended by Visvesvaraya Technological University Board of Studies as reference text books.